 Maine, Utah, Wisconsin, and Wyoming have no maximums on their payday loans.
 Other states, including New Mexico and Nevada, will limit payday loans to 25 percent of your monthly income.

 However, that all changes if you become delinquent on your payday loan.
 Falling behind or consistently being late on payments result in your lender selling your account to a third-party collection agency.
 These third-party agencies usually report delinquent accounts as “collection accounts” to the credit reporting agencies.
-Payment history is one of the most significant factors that influence your credit score, so an account that goes into collections will undoubtedly harm your credit score.
+Payment history is one of the most significant factors that influence your credit score, so an account that goes into collections will undoubtedly harm your rating.
 This information can stay in your credit file for years and have a lasting effect on your credit.

 Knowing if a payday loan is right for you and your financial situation often comes down to weighing out the pros and cons.

 Probably the most notable advantage to payday loans is that they are relatively easy to access.
 Going through cash lenders, you can apply for a payday loan and receive the respective funds within just 24 hours.
 The application process itself can take mere minutes, where traditional loans can take a few days to go through approval.
 At Possible Finance, you can even apply for a payday loan alternative through an app on your phone.

 Traditional loans usually require a lot more in the application process, including a Social Security number, photo ID, proof of income, a credit check, and verification to repay the loan at the end of the term.

 Requirements for a payday loan are generally more lenient.
 To apply for a payday loan, you must be at least 18 years of age and have: